-This edition of the report identifies, for the first time, the temporary tax expenditure in the context of the measures introduced in 2020 for tackling consequences of the COVID-19 crisis.
+This edition of the report reflects the temporary tax expenditure in the context of the measures introduced in 2020, effective also in 2021, for tackling consequences of the COVID-19 crisis.
 These are measures the deadline for the implementation of which is set out in law.
-For the purposes of estimating and analysing tax expenditure for 2020, the temporary measures are only in the area of VAT.
+For the purposes of estimating and analysing tax expenditure for 2021, the temporary measures are only in the area of VAT.
 The estimation of these tax expenditures is prepared and presented separately in order to ensure comparability of data in the comparative analysis on an annual basis.